1. Home

-20 mph zones are now in most residential areas in Wales and Scotland.
-Soon, they could be more common in England.
+20 mph zones are now in most residential areas in Wales and some parts of Scotland and England.

 20 mph limits have become a contentious issue, so we asked a group of over 700 motorists to offer their thoughts on the 20 mph zones.
 We asked them: